West Space Window

 Beatrice Rubio-Gabriel performing as part of Rayleen Forester, 'buhay kubo', 2023, text-based installation, lecture performance, West Space Window, Collingwood Yards.
 Photography by Janelle Low.

-“Bea is interrogating labour rights in the arts, and framing this within an exploration of the socio-cultural pressures that shape our professional choices, and the ways we see ourselves in relation to our work, family and community more broadly.
-West Space is thrilled to support this exciting artist."Joanna Kitto, West Space Director
+"Bea Rubio-Gabriel is interrogating labour rights in the arts, and framing this within an exploration of the socio-cultural pressures that shape our professional choices, and the ways we see ourselves in relation to our work, family and community more broadly.
+We are thrilled to support this exciting artist.”Joanna Kitto, West Space Director

-This mentorship was awarded in partnership with the Melbourne University's Victorian College of the Arts (VCA) Honours Program.
-The West Space Window is supported by City of Yarra through their Annual Grants Program.
+The West Space Window is supported by the City of Yarra through their Annual Grants Program.